Elliot Reid: Janitor

 Elliot and the Janitor have a friendly if asymmetric relationship; she views him as a nice hospital employee, while he harbours an intense schoolboy crush on her.
 She finally realizes his feelings for her in "My Best Laid Plans," when he confesses them outright and goes on to say that she is the only doctor who treats him like a person.
 The Janitor's nickname for Elliot is "Blonde Doctor."

 Romantic relationships

 In Season 1, she dates her former patient Sean Kelly (Scott Foley).
 In Season 2, she dates Nurse Paul Flowers (Rick Schroder).
 In Season 3, she meets Sean again and starts a new relationship with him, but when J.D. reveals his feelings for her, she leaves Sean.
 In Season 4, Elliot dates J.D.'s brother, Dan (Tom Cavanagh), and then a man named Jake (Josh Randall).
 They break up when Elliot realizes that he does not really know her.
 In Season 6, Elliot gets engaged to fellow Sacred Heart doctor Keith Dudemeister (Travis Schuldt), but breaks it off when she realizes that she does not truly love him.
+Following her divorce from J.D., Elliot beings dating a pilot named Wes (Andy Ridings) in season 10.